agrafix/Spock/tutorial.md

 {% highlight haskell %}
 import Web.Spock.Safe
 {% endhighlight %}
-You might wounder about the `.Safe` - there's also a counterpart called `.Simple`.
+You might wonder about the `.Safe` - there's also a counterpart called `.Simple`.
 The key difference is in the way actions are mapped to URLs.
 The `.Safe`-Module allows us to define this mapping in a type safe way, while the `.Simple` defers these checks to runtime.
 We recommend using the `.Safe` module, because it eliminates many bugs at compile time and makes code much easier to follow.